 The University subscribes to Turnitin UK software which is widely used in UK universities and matches text in work submitted to that in a large database of online sources.
-This section explains how Turnitin UK will be used by the Institute of Continuing Education and explains the implications of submitting your work to the software.
+This section explains how Turnitin UK will be used by the ICE and explains the implications of submitting your work to the software.

-When submitting assignments students will be asked to confirm that they have read and understand this information and that they consent to their work being submitted to Turnitin UK as described in this section.
-Without a student's confirmation ICE cannot submit their work to the software.
+When submitting assignments you will be asked to confirm that you have read and understand this information and that you consent to your work being submitted to Turnitin UK as described in this section.
+Without your confirmation ICE cannot submit your work to the software.

-Students are reminded that Turnitin is only one method of checking the originality of their work.
-Examiners may initiate the standard investigative procedures if they have unresolved queries about the originality of a student's work, regardless of whether Turnitin has been used or whether it has substantiated any concerns.
+You are reminded that Turnitin is only one method of checking the originality of your work.
+Examiners may initiate the standard investigative procedures if they have unresolved queries about the originality of your work, regardless of whether Turnitin has been used or whether it has substantiated any concerns.

-ICE may decide to pursue a case where a student is suspected of plagiarism even where that student has not consented to the use of Turnitin.
-In such circumstances the student may be specifically asked again by ICE to consent to submission to Turnitin and a failure to consent will be provided as part of the evidence against him or her.
+ICE may decide to pursue a case where a student is suspected of plagiarism, or collusion to plagiarise (this includes allowing another student to copy your work), even where that student has not consented to the use of Turnitin.
+In such circumstances you may be specifically asked again by ICE to consent to submission to Turnitin and a failure to consent will be provided as part of the evidence against you.

 Turnitin UK is part of the JISC Plagiarism Advisory Service (JISCPAS).
 The University of Cambridge is the recognised Data Controller for the data held and processed by, or on behalf of, the service.
 An American company, iParadigms, is the Data Processor.